Servais Ministry: Foreign policy

 Compliance with the Treaty obligations did not shelter Luxembourg from another international crisis.
 In 1870, the Franco-Prussian War broke out, and several incidents threatened the country's neutrality.
 The population was openly on the side of the French, and the employees of the Compagnie de l'Est supplied the Thionville garrison via a train departing from Luxembourg.
 Though this was not approved by the government, Prussian chancellor Otto von Bismarck let it be known that the Prussian military would no longer feel bound by the Grand Duchy's neutral status.
-Another foreign occupation seemed imminent, and Servais vigorously refuted the Prussian allegations.
+Another foreign occupation seemed imminent, and Servais drafted a memo vigorously refuting the Prussian allegations, which was sent not only to Berlin but all the governments that were signatories of the Treaty of London.

 In the end, after the French defeat, the newly created German Empire contented itself with control of the Luxembourgish railways.
-The French railways were forced to cede control of the Luxembourg railway network to the Germans.
+Via a clause in the Treaty of Frankfurt of 10 May 1871, the French Compagnie des chemins de fer de l’Est was forced to cede control of the Luxembourg railway network to the Germans.
 The Luxembourgish government had not been asked, and was opposed to this.
+It attempted to prevent this transfer, which was seen as damaging to its sovereignty, but this was in vain.
+Germany used the Zollverein (due to expire in 1875), as a means to exert pressure.
+The Luxembourgish government ended up signing a railway agreement on 11 June 1872.
+This put the Société Guillaume-Luxembourg under the control of the German Imperial Railways in Alsace-Lorraine until 1912.
+The two countries also agreed to not leave the Zollverein before this year.
+Germany committed itself to not using the Luxembourgish rail network for military transportation, and to respect its neutral status.
+In his speech to the Chamber of Deputies, Servais justified the concessions with the advantages of the agreement: it removed the danger which had been hanging over Luxembourg's independence for two years, and guaranteed stable economic relations for the future.